sarsid/sarsid.github.io/_pages/about.md

 ---

-I am advised by [Justin Thaler](https://people.cs.georgetown.edu/jthaler/) and part of a budding theory group at Georgetown.
+I am advised by [Justin Thaler](https://people.cs.georgetown.edu/jthaler/) and [Alexander Golovnev](https://golovnev.org/) and part of a budding theory group at Georgetown.

 I am interested in exploring the power of various classical and quantum models of computation.
-Currently, I am working on projects that aim to prove:
+Currently, I am working on the following projects:
 - circuit lower bounds for $$B_2$$ and $$ACC^0$$ circuits.
-- query complexity lower bounds
+- relationships between various boolean function complexity measures
+- algorithms and lower bounds for the AVOID problems which relate to finding explicit constructions for circuit lower bounds, rigid matrices, etc.

 I am also fascinated by the literature on the quantum PCP conjecture and the field of quantum hamiltonian complexity more generally.